sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 Perez C. (Undergraduate student), **Karmakar S.**: An NLP-assisted Bayesian time-series analysis for prevalence of cyberbullying on Twitter during COVID-19 pandemic.
 [Paper](https://arxiv.org/abs/2208.04980).
 To appear at Social Network Analysis and Mining.

 Deb, S., **Karmakar, S.**: A novel spatiotemporal algorithm and its application on COVID-19 data from the United States.
-Revision submitted at Computational Statistics and Data Analysis.
+Minor revision submitted at Computational Statistics and Data Analysis.

-Plakandaras, V.,  Gupta, R.,  Wohar, M.,  **Karmakar, S.**: Is Real Interest Rate a Monetary Phenomenon in Advanced Economies?
-Time-Varying Evidence from Over 700 Years of Data.
-Revision submitted to Research in International Business and Finance
+Plakandaras, V.,  Gupta, R.,  Wohar, M.,  **Karmakar, S.**: Are Real Interest Rates a Monetary Phenomenon in Advanced Economies?
+Evidence from Over 700 Years of Data.
+To appear at Research in International Business and Finance.

+Bhasin, D. (Graduate student), **Karmakar, S.**, Podder, M., Roy, S. : On a class of Probabilistic Cellular Automata with Size-3 Neighborhood and Their Applications on Percolation Games.
+[Paper](https://arxiv.org/abs/2208.11670).
+Revision requested from Electronic Journal of Probability.
 ### <a name="articles"></a>Submitted articles

 Gabauer, D. Gupta, R., **Karmakar, S.**, Nielsen J. (Alphabetical order): Stock Market Bubbles and the Forecastability of Gold Returns (and Volatility).
 [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2022_28.zp220424.pdf)